 22100/32100.
-Changing America, 1900 to the Present. (=HIST 27501/37501) This course explores the regional organization of U.S. society and its economy during the pivotal twentieth century, emphasizing the shifting dynamics that explain the spatial distribution of people, resources, economic activity, human settlement patterns, and mobility.
-Special focus on the regional restructuring of industry and services, transportation, city growth, and cultural consumption.
+Changing America in the Twentieth Century. (=HIST 27506/37506) This course explores the regional organization of U.S. society and its economy during the pivotal twentieth century, emphasizing the shifting dynamics that explain the spatial distribution of people, resources, economic activity, human settlement patterns, and mobility.
+We put special focus on the regional restructuring of industry and services, transportation, city growth, and cultural consumption.
 Two-day weekend field trip to the Mississippi River required.
 This course is offered in alternate years.
 M. Conzen.
 Winter.

 22700/32700.
-Urban Structure and Process. (=CRPC 20104, SOCI 20104/30104, SOSC 25100) This course reviews competing theories of urban development, especially their ability to explain the changing nature of cities under the impact of advanced industrialism.
+Urban Structure and Process. (=CRES 20104, SOCI 20104/30104, SOSC 25100) This course reviews competing theories of urban development, especially their ability to explain the changing nature of cities under the impact of advanced industrialism.
 Analysis includes a consideration of emerging metropolitan regions, the microstructure of local neighborhoods, and the limitations of the past U.S. experience as a way of developing worldwide urban policy.
 O. McRoberts.
 Spring.